patacoing/City-info/README.md

 **Commit**
--Completed the PUT media method in the API
+-Possibility to modify or delete a media
+-Modification of max-height of an article

 TO DO :
--Modify the "update" site to be able to modify a region or its medias (name, link, cssSelector or remove) -Build the modifying site by getting data with js (fetch)
+-Modify the "update" site to be able to modify a region
+- ? (add verification before modify or add a media/region : link must include "http....", ect...)
+-Build the modifying site by getting data with js (fetch) -Stylize the different input